jpt13653903/Gerber2PDF/ReadMe.txt

 Changes:
 --------

+2014-06-21
+- Added transparency to the layers.
+Transparency is specified by adding an optional alpha value to the colour.
+- Optimised for smaller PDF output by reusing previous Gerber conversions.
+- Added warnings for deprecated features (optionally disabled by the "-nowarnings" option).

 2014-06-20
 - Fixed bug regarding aperture macros and primitives with "exposure off".
 - Added an option to change the layer colour.
 - Added an option to combine layers onto a single page.
-- Added an option to mirror the output
+- Added an option to mirror the output.

 Source:
 -------